mmotti/PyPhDB/README.md

 1. `sudo apt-get install python3-pip`
 2. `sudo pip3 install validators`

+### Docker ###
+This script should work with Pi-hole being run within a docker container.
+In order to indicate that you are using docker, please append `--docker` to the end of the commands below.

+If you have changed the Pi-hole docker volume from the default value (**./etc-pihole/**), please also append your directory using the `--directory` switch (e.g. `--docker --directory '~/other-dir/'`)

 ### How to use ###

 There are three main steps to this script: